jm0ran/Rust-DFS/README.md

 # Rust Distributed File Sharing
 ## Pre-Shared File
-This program is designed so that at the minimum a client must have the SHA3-512 file hash of the file they are requesting.
+This program is designed so that at the minimum a client must have the SHA3-512 file hash of the file they are requesting in addition to the file path being targeted.
 Additionally, the program should have the address of a linking server to query for clients who are distributing their requested files and to broadcast the files they are distributing.

 ## Client Commands
 ### General